shaina-12/Data-Structures-And-Algorithms-Codes/README.md

 # Data-Structures-And-Algorithms-Codes
-This repository is under-development and the code for each topic will be uploaded soon
+This repository will be completed before the beginning of 7th semester.
+New codes will be also provided here.
 ###### n - total items
 ###### c - total capacity